syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/No-Result-Found.md

 ## Customizing NoResultsFoundText

-The `NoResultsFoundTextColor`, `NoResultsFoundFontSize`, `NoResultsFoundFontAttributes`, and `NoResultsFoundFontFamily` properties are used to customize the foreground color, font size, font attribute, and font family of NoResultsFoundText.
+The `NoResultsFoundTextColor`, `NoResultsFoundFontSize` and `NoResultsFoundTypeface` properties are used to customize the foreground color, font size and typeface of NoResultsFoundText.
 {% tabs %}

 {% highlight c# %}